isaldarriaga/directory-tree/README.md

 - Files for individual modules are expected to be saved into the ``./app/<module>/test-files/`` folder

-- The module does not include automated tests yet.

 # Testing

 1. Install the ```jest``` testing framework